commanded/commanded/README.md

 A process manager is responsible for communicating between one or more aggregate roots.

-It handles events and dispatches commands in response.
+It handles events and may dispatch one or more commands in response.
 Process managers have state that can be used to track which aggregate roots are being coordinated.

 A process manager must implement `interested?/1` to indicate which events are used, and to route the event to an existing instance or start a new process.
 A `handle/2` function must exist for each interested event.
 It receives the process manager's state and the event to be handled.
 It must return the state, including any commands that should be dispatched.